-To address objective three, which sought to investigate effect of psychological factors on youth self-employment in Bujumbura, Burundi; the researcher employed PLS Structural Equation Model (SEM).
-The choice of this model held significance as it allowed the researcher to explore the relationships among various causal theoretical frameworks, encompassing multiple independent variables (exogenous variables) and the dependent variable (endogenous variable).
-Moreover, this model facilitated the examination of direct, and moderating effects among various variables within complex models.
-This feature enhances the ability to comprehend attitudes, human perceptions and behaviours within diverse contexts (Shaheen et al., 2017).
-In the context of this research, the researcher utilized PLS SEM to assess the influence of entrepreneurial intention, risk attitude, and need for achievement on individuals' decisions to pursue self-employment γ =self-employment; β_0 : Regression Constant; χ_1 =autonomy; χ_2 =achievement; χ_3 =entrepreneurial intension; χ_4 =Risk attitude; β_1 =Coefficient of χ_1 ; β_2 =Coefficient of χ_2 ; β_3 =Coefficient of χ_3 ; β_4 = Coefficient of χ_4 ; ε_0 =The Error Term.
+The choice of this model held significance as it allowed the researcher to explore the relationships among various causal theoretical frameworks, encompassing multiple independent variables (exogenous variables) and the dependent variable (endogenous variables).
+Moreover, this model facilitated the examination of direct and moderating effects among various variables within complex models.
+This feature enhances the ability to comprehend attitudes, human perceptions, and behaviours within diverse contexts (Shaheen et al., 2017).
+In the context of this research, the researcher utilized PLS SEM to assess the influence of entrepreneurial intention, risk attitude, and need for achievement on individuals' decisions to pursue self-employment.